snrnats/doc-centre/docfx_project/pro/api/shipments/adding_paperless_documents.md

 You can only add paperless documents to an unallocated shipment.

 > [!CAUTION]
-> Not all carriers support paperless trade. <span class="highlight">What's the best way for customers to ascertain whether a particular service supports paperless trade?</span>
+> Not all carriers support paperless trade.

 PRO supports the following paperless document types: